 Difference: 1,212 performances

 Like Oh!
 Calcutta!, Cabaret enjoyed a hit original run, which makes the increased success of its 1998 revival all the more impressive.
 For this production, director Sam Mendes took a darker look at Weimar-era Germany than the original production had, and was able to include elements of Christopher Isherwood’s Goodbye to Berlin—on which Cabaret is based—deemed slightly too taboo for 1966 audiences, such as Cliff’s bisexuality.
-Combined with a string of star replacements in both leading roles (Alan Cumming and Natasha Richardson), this revival surged past the original’s already-successful run.
+Thanks also to a string of star replacements in both leading roles, this revival surged past the original’s already-successful run.

 2. Oh!
 Calcutta!

 Synopsis: Kenneth Tynan devised this musical revue, to which Samuel Beckett, John Lennon, Sam Shepard and others contributed sketches and songs of a cheekily erotic nature.
 The cast performs in the nude.